Athlete/athlete-api-docs/getting_started/errors.rst

 - 001 "One or more arguments are missing." - This might happen when you don't provide all the arguments for a given API call.
 For example, if you don't provide an email and password when you try to log in a user you can get this error.
 - 002 "This method is not yet implemented."
-- 003 "The coordinates cannot be determined for this location."

 Errors regarding authentication